-d Changes in the financing environment/capital market Of particular importance for the national demand for real estate is the development of interest rates for real estate is the development of interest rates in Germany.
+d Changes in the financing environment/capital market Of particular importance for the national demand for real estate is the development of interest rates in Germany.
 An increase in interest rates would make real estate investments more difficult due to growing interest charges.
 In addition, in this case, the borrowing costs of the loans taken out by the real estate companies would increase.